tzaeschke/phtree/README.md

 - The current implementation will not work with more then 62 dimensions.
 - Performance/size: the tree generally performs less well with smaller datasets, is is best used with 1 million entries or more.
-- Performance/dimensionality: depending on the dataset, performance of queries may degrades when using data with more than 10-15 dimensions.
+- Performance/dimensionality: depending on the dataset, performance of queries may degrade when using data with more than 10-15 dimensions.
 - Data: The tree may degrade with extreme datasets, as described in the paper.
 However it will still perform better that traditional KD-trees.
 Furthermore, the degradation can be avoided by preprocessing the data, see below.
 - Storage: The tree does not store references to the provided keys, instead it compresses the keys into in internal representation.
 As a result, when extracting keys (for example via queries), new objects (`long[]`) are created to carry the returned keys.
 This may cause load on the garbage collector if the keys are discarded afterwards.
 See the section about [iterators](#iterators) below on some strategies to avoid this problem.